-Before moving to this next step, be sure to set up the transactional message segmentation fields.
+Before moving to this next step, be sure to set up the transactional message profile fields.
 The third step to setting up your transactional messaging campaign is to create your messages.
-Create your transactional message and add your segmentation field group segments to the transactional message by following the below steps.
+Create your transactional message and add your profile field group tags to the transactional message by following the below steps.

 1. Navigate from the home menu to Authoring.

 4. Navigate to the Personalization Control Panel.

 5. Select the Personalization Fields that are applicable for your transactional campaign.

 6. Copy and Paste these tags into your message wherever you want to add the attribute.

 BUILDING YOUR MESSAGE

 For this example, we will add the applicable fields to our already designed email.

 1. Locate the field you will be inserting the tag for.